aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/ip-access-lists.md

             # ACL action.
             # Required except for remarks.
             action: <str; "permit" | "deny">

+            # "ip", "tcp", "udp", "icmp" or other protocol name or number.
+            # Required except for remarks.
             protocol: <str>

             # "any", "<ip>/<mask>" or "<ip>".